-Learning opportunities abound with Polk County's four educational venues between Bartow and Lakeland.
+Learning opportunities abound with Polk County’s four educational venues in Bartow and Lakeland.
 Check out a Civil War exhibit at the Polk History Center, or learn about the native wildlife at the Nature Discovery Center.
-Below is a listing of the locations and general information about the sites:

 Homeland Heritage Park

-The Homeland Heritage Park offers a glimpse into the past as well as a unique setting for group outings.
-This 5-acre site is Polk County's only existing historical park.
-The park has many historical sites and buildings in period furnishings such as:
+Homeland Heritage Park offers a glimpse into the past as well as a unique setting for group outings.
+This five-acre site is Polk County’s only existing historical park.
+The park has buildings in period furnishings:

 - Homeland School (1878)

 - The English family’s log cabin and barn (1888)

 Rentals and guided tours are available by appointment.
 Call (863) 534-6911.

 Hours: Monday through Friday, 8:00 a.m. to 5:00 p.m.